nhselect/step1-training/content/user-guide/administrator/02-centre-management/managing-registration-prompts/index.md

 * IV Therapy Passport
 * Other

-> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care proficiencies & IV passport)
+> digital proficiency framework, add the combination as an adIf it is possible that delegates may be enrolled on more than one ditional option answer (e.g. Critical care Step 1 proficiencies & IV Therapy passport, etc)

 #### Prompt 2: Organisation / company